vikingeducation/prep_basics/test-yourself-answers.md

 #### What online developer communities can you join?

 Start with IRC channels, subreddits, and various meetup groups in your specific area.

+Look at r/Programming or r/learnprogramming *Contributed by [Yilen Pan](http://github.com/yilenpan)*

 #### Why is it better to use a developer-friendly text editor like Sublime Text than something oriented more towards word-processing like Microsoft Word?